 9.3.2.3 Procedure at the MRF

-MRF shall allocate bootstrap data channel media resources based on the request from the IMS AS:
+MRF shall allocate data channel media resources based on the request from the IMS AS:

-a) create one bootstrap data channel media termination to be terminated locally; or
+a) create one bootstrap data channel media termination to be terminated locally;

-b) create one bootstrap data channel media termination to be offered to remote network
+b) create one bootstrap data channel media termination to be offered to remote network; or

+c) update the data channel media terminations, i.e. add, modify, or delete the media streams in the termination;

-and response to the IMS AS with the allocated data channel media resources information.
+and respond to the IMS AS with the allocated or updated data channel media resources information.

 NOTE: This is also applicable for the procedure at the MF.

 Upon receipt the data channel media resources release message from IMS AS, MRF shall release the corresponding allocated data channel media resources for this IMS session.